Third Hour Now up and running on the Rush Limbaugh program.

 Of course, they're Malthusian in nature because every single solution they come up with after a trumped-up crisis is all about restricting humans, and the ultimate restriction is controlling the population.

-Then you couldn't be more correct.
+And you couldn't be more correct.

-And it's it's transparent for anybody to see.
+And it's transparent for anybody to see.

-And that, by the way, that is directly attributable to d the dereliction of journalism in America today, especially the broadcast media.
+And that, by the way, that is directly attributable to the dereliction of journalism in America today, especially the broadcast media.

 There is absolutely no curiosity.